-The Effects of Negative Campaigning on Voter Behavior in North Central Colorado Elections
+The Impact of Negative Campaigning on Voter Behavior in North Central Colorado Elections

 Historical Context of Election Campaigns in North Central Colorado